Everything you need to know about visiting the Iguazu Falls in Argentina

 December to February are also the hottest and busiest months, with soaring temperatures and crowds.
 The rain and heat brings humid conditions, although it’s also the best time to cool off under the falls with a thrilling boat ride.

-The drier months of March to July bring blue skies, butterflies and rainbows shining through the spray.
-This a cooler period with less rain, and the water levels of the falls can decrease, so you won't see the full force of the waterfalls.
+The drier months of March to July bring blue skies, butterflies, and rainbows shining through the spray.
+This is a cooler period with less rain, and the falls' water levels can drop, so you won't see the full force of the waterfalls.

 From August to September, the conditions are dry and cool, which is great for those wanting to hike or bike ride around the scenic trails of the national park.
-The falls won’t be at full volume, although the rain and heat starts to pick up again from October.
+The falls won’t be at full volume, although the rain and heat start to pick up again in October.

 Iguazu National Park receives around 1.5 million visitors each year, averaging five to six thousand visitors each day in the low season, and around 10,000 visitors each day in the high season.

-To avoid the largest crowds, steer clear of the high season from December to February, and the busy Easter holiday period around April.
+To avoid the largest crowds, steer clear of the high season from December to February, and the busy Easter vacation period around April.

 For a month-by-month breakdown of weather and events in Puerto Iguazu and Argentina, read our in-depth When to Go to Argentina Guide.

-• Sun cream, insect repellent, bite relief cream and lip balm.
+- Sunscreen, insect repellent, bite relief cream, and lip balm.

-• Plastic ponchos or waterproof jacket to protect you from the spray.
+- Plastic ponchos or a waterproof jacket to protect you from the spray.

 Accessible Travel in Iguazu National Park